mikehuntemann/9x16/04-reframing-the-frame/03-visual-referencing.md

 ### Case-Study: "TikTok Takeover"
-// Write about the process and experiences of working with the "actual" material, and screen-recordings So I started to analyze the methods and approached within that genre and how much visual references are "necessary" for each source.
+// Write about the process and experiences of working with the "actual" material, and screen-recordings So I started to analyze the methods and approached within that genre and how much visual references are "necessary" for each source. self-recording, descriptive research, reconstructing the approach by explaining it out loud.
 // Link to Self-recorded ["proper framing"](bit.ly > youtube.com) and ["analyzing transformers the premake"](bit.ly > youtube.com)
 // replaceable links > containers